assia-hub/GDE-FINDER-/README.md

 # GDE-FINDER.sh

-TGDE-FINDER is a pipeline that allows the identification of all duplication events in a set of gene families.
+GDE-FINDER is a pipeline that allows the identification of all duplication events in a set of gene families.
 From a family of size 𝑁, it is programmed in such a way to recover (𝑁−1) pairs of genes.
 The development was done in a machine under the Linux operating system (Ubuntu).

 The programming languages used in this pipelines:
 - Shell (On Ubuntu)